rust-gamedev/rust-gamedev.github.io/content/blog/graphics-meetup-03/index.md

 **16:40 - 16:55**

-> Quick introduction to Rafx, and some ideas for making more extensible renderers
+> Quick introduction to Rafx, and some ideas for making more extensible renderers.

 ### Rend3: High Performance, Cross Platform, GPU Driven Rendering in wgpu and WebGPU | [Connor Fitzgerald]